AnshumanB08/AWS-Data-Engineering/README.md

 ## 🙏 Acknowledgement

+A special thank you to **Codebasics**.
-This project was built as part of the [**Codebasics Data Engineering Basics Course**](https://codebasics.io/courses/data-engineering-basics-for-data-analysts).
-Special thanks to **Dhaval Patel**, **Hemanand Vadivel**, and the entire **Codebasics** team for their high-quality content, practical approach, and guidance throughout the learning journey.
+This project was built as part of their [**Data Engineering Basics Course**](https://codebasics.io/courses/data-engineering-basics-for-data-analysts), and their guidance was instrumental in helping me design and implement this end-to-end AWS pipeline.

 ---